lkarikari/1701QCA-Assessment1/replicationproject/replication.md

 ![Image](happysadkeyboard.HEIC)

+Videos of the keyboard in action have been uploaded with the link to this journal via the Learning@Griffith submission portal.

 ### Additional view ###

 The following images show a closer look at the setup of the device and the construction of the keys.